CHAPTER 2

 (1)

-A gift that would tend to improperly influence that city official or employee to depart from the faithful and impartial discharge of his or her public duties; or
+A gift that would tend to improperly influence that city official or employee to depart from the faithful and impartial discharge of official public duties; or

 (2)